-This post aims to compliment the PureScript Compiler Developer’s Guide with a direct set of instructions for getting an IDE setup for Haskell development.
+This post aims to compliment the PureScript Compiler Developer’s Guide with direct steps to install an IDE for Haskell and configure it for editing the PS compiler.

 This needs to be built from source.
 You should also take a look at the readme to check for any OS-specific instructions.
-These steps for for Ubuntu 20.04.
+These steps were tested on Ubuntu 20.04.

 Clone the code: